WWII vintage plane crashes into Swiss mountainside, 20 dead - AFP

 The company's flight operations were suspended, it said.

 JU-Air says it runs a small fleet of four Junker planes, all built in 1939, which are for hire.
-Its pilots are ex-military and professional pilots, all volunteers.
+Its pilots are ex-military and professional pilots, all of them volunteers.

 The Junker JU52 is made of corrugated steel and was built by the German firm Junkers from the 1930s to 1950s.
 It was used as a military transport plane as well as a bomber during World War II.